Plebiscite of Veneto of 1866: Discussions on the validity of the plebiscite

 Beginning in the mid-1990s, some historians, mostly related to the Veneto regionalist movement, began to challenge the validity of the plebiscite by imputing strong political pressure, a series of alleged frauds, and improper conduct of the voting to the Savoys, adding that nineteenth-century Venetian society was predominantly rural with a still high illiteracy rate and large strata of the population were ready to accept the directions of the “upper classes.”

 Other historians and constitutionalists reject this anti-Risorgimento reconstruction, pointing out on the one hand that the plebiscite was only a validation of the diplomatic activity following the Peace of Prague, and on the other hand pointing out the great festive atmosphere that accompanied the vote and lasted until the triumphal entry of Victor Emmanuel II into Venice on 7 November 1866, therefore ruling out altogether that the annexation was not desired by the people of Veneto and Mantua.

-On the night of 8-9 May 1997 a group of people calling themselves the “Veneta Serenissima Armata” (better known as the Serenissimi) militarily occupied the bell tower of St. Mark's in Venice: these activists, who were later arrested and convicted, claimed to have done historical research and discovered elements that, in their opinion, would have invalidated, among other things, the plebiscite ratifying the annexation to the Kingdom of Italy in 1866, characterized, again according to them, by alleged fraud and violations of international agreements signed during the Armistice of Cormons and the Treaty of Vienna.
+On the night of 8–9 May 1997 a group of people calling themselves the Veneta Serenissima Armata (better known as the Serenissimi) militarily occupied the bell tower of St. Mark's in Venice: these activists, who were later arrested and convicted, claimed to have done historical research and discovered elements that, in their opinion, would have invalidated, among other things, the plebiscite ratifying the annexation to the Kingdom of Italy in 1866, characterized, again according to them, by alleged fraud and violations of international agreements signed during the Armistice of Cormons and the Treaty of Vienna.

-In 2012, the Veneto Regional Council passed a resolution stating that “the accession of Veneto to the Italian Kingdom with the referendum of 21 and 22 October 1866 matured with an instrument of direct consultation, characterized, in truth, by a series of fraudulent actions implemented by the Kingdom of Italy.”

-In September 2016, the Veneto Region sent to ninety libraries in Veneto a copy of the book “1866 la grande truffa: il plebiscito di annessione del Veneto all'Italia” by Ettore Beggiato, which supports the thesis of fraud, reinvigorating the debate among historians.

-On 24 April 2017 Regional President Luca Zaia called an advisory referendum to ask resident citizens the question, “Do you want the Veneto region to be granted additional forms and conditions of autonomy?”, and then demand similar governing powers from neighboring special-status regions.
-The date of the vote, chosen jointly with Lombardy where a similar consultation was held, was symbolically on 22 October 2017, precisely on the 151st anniversary of the 21-22 October 1866 vote, also to “give an answer” to the historic plebiscite.
+In 2012, the Regional Council of Veneto passed a resolution stating that “the accession of Veneto to the Italian Kingdom with the referendum of 21 and 22 October 1866 matured with an instrument of direct consultation, characterized, in truth, by a series of fraudulent actions implemented by the Kingdom of Italy.”
+In September 2016, the Veneto region sent to ninety libraries in Veneto a copy of the book 1866 la grande truffa: il plebiscito di annessione del Veneto all'Italia by Ettore Beggiato, which supports the thesis of fraud, reinvigorating the debate among historians.
+On 24 April 2017 Regional President Luca Zaia called an advisory referendum, in order to as resident citizens the question, "Do you want the Veneto region to be granted additional forms and conditions of autonomy?", and then demand similar governing powers from neighboring special-status regions.
+The date of the vote, chosen jointly with Lombardy where a similar consultation was held, was symbolically on 22 October 2017, precisely on the 151st anniversary of the 21-22 October 1866 vote, also to "give an answer" to the historic plebiscite.